 Prof. Lee’s research interests center on developing an interdisciplinary view of integrating advanced financial analysis, risk assessment, and management strategies, which is used during the delivery of energy-efficient commercial buildings and sustainable infrastructures.
 His areas of expertise include building sustainability and energy efficiency, construction safety, and lean construction.

-Since 2012, Prof. Lee has published over 30 peer-reviewed journal papers in top-quality journals such as Applied Energy, Automation in Construction, Journal of Construction Engineering and Management, and Journal of Computing in Civil Engineering.
-In addition, he has co-authored over 20 peer-reviewed conference papers and over 10 technical reports.
+Since 2012, Prof. Lee has published over 40 peer-reviewed journal papers in top-quality journals such as Applied Energy, Automation in Construction, Journal of Construction Engineering and Management, and Journal of Computing in Civil Engineering.
+In addition, he has co-authored over 30 peer-reviewed conference papers and over 20 technical reports/booklets.
 In recognition of his academic contribution in lean for electrical prefabrication, he was awarded the Early Career Award by ELECTRI International in 2013.

-Prof. Lee currently teaches Construction Estimating I and II (CM331&410), Construction Documents (CM311), and Sustainable Construction (CM540).
+Prof. Lee currently teaches Construction Estimating I and II (CM331&410), Sustainable Construction (CM540), and Construction Operation (CM588).
 In recognition of his excellence in teaching, he was awarded the Regional Teaching Award (Region 7) in 2018 by the Associated Schools of Construction (ASC).